raisgood/Barkster/README.md

 User stories:

-(Who) Users want to select available dogs by viewing their pictures.
+(Who) As a developer, I wanted to create an App that dog lovers can use to view adorable canines that have been stored on a MongooseDB API database, which I created.

-(What) As a social media consumer, I want to create a website that unique and targets a specific audience.
+(What) Users want to view the dog pictures and chat with others in the chat box.

-As an astronomy enthusiast, I want a place where I can ask questions so that I can learn more about what I'm seeing in my telescope.
+(Why) As an astronomy enthusiast, I want a place where I can ask questions so that I can learn more about what I'm seeing in my telescope.

 Techologies used: Front-end(ReactJS, HTML, CSS), Back-end(Node-JS), Database (MongooseDB)